miyagawa/nightflight/README.md

 * Make a route on mailgun to send to the Heroku app, for example route `nightflight-epub@yourdomain.mailgun.org` to `http://yourapp.herokuapp.com/receive`
 * Enable Gmail filter `from:yakan-hiko.com` to `nightflight-epub@yourdomain.mailgun.org`.
 This application automatically confirms the Gmail forwarding request.

-Now every time Yakan-hiko sends your a new issue, mobi file attachements are downloaded and sent to `trigger@ifttt.com` with `#epub #mobi #yakanhiko` tags.
+Now every time Yakan-hiko sends your a new issue, mobi file attachements are downloaded and sent to `trigger@ifttt.com` (or the address set in `EMAIL_TO`) with `#epub #mobi #yakanhiko` tags.
 Make a recipe to save it to dropbox or however you want.

 # Environment variables